1930 World Series

-The city of Philadelphia would have to wait 50 years until its next World Series championship, when the Phillies defeated the Kansas City Royals and thus became the last of the "Original Sixteen" MLB franchises to accomplish the feat.
+The city of Philadelphia would have to wait 50 years until its next World Series championship, when the Phillies became the last of the "Original Sixteen" MLB franchises to win a World Series.

 This World Series also marks the beginning of the Cardinals run of dominance in the National League in the early 1930s.
 They would win the pennant three times between 1930 and 1934 and the World Series in 1931 and '34.

 This would also be the final World Series where both teams uniforms did not have numbers.